Do You Really Want Me (Show Respect): Critical reception

+Larry Flick from Billboard magazine described the song as a "engaging third single from her fun debut", noting that "in its original Ulf Lindstrom/Johan Ekhé production, the song is a chipper, hip hop-inflected ditty with infectious kid-pop energy and a nursery rhyme-like hook.
+Recut with Q.D.3 at the helm, it has become a sultry, Teena Marie-esque soul shuffler that's clearly designed to attract an older and more varied audience to the party."
+He added that "in fact, it leaves you properly intrigued and anxious to hear more."

+Pan-European magazine Music & Media commented that "the part nagging/part soulful vocals of this Swedish singer and the mid-tempo groove that comfortably chugs along make for a pleasant and casual pop/dance tune."
+Later in 1998, when released in the UK, Music & Media stated that the new version is a "lush midtempo ballad".

 Chart performance

-In Sweden, "Do You Really Want Me" became Robyn's second top 10 hit, peaking at number two, becoming her highest-charting single until "Dancing on My Own" entered the charts at number two for two weeks in 2010.
-In the US, the single was not as popular as her previous two hits, "Show Me Love" and "Do You Know (What it Takes)", peaking at number 10 on the Pop Songs airplay chart.
-In the UK, "Do You Really Want Me" became Robyn's second biggest hit, peaking at number 20, her second of two top 20 hits there from Robyn Is Here.
+In Sweden, "Do You Really Want Me" became Robyn's first top-10 hit, peaking at number two, becoming her highest-charting single until "Dancing on My Own" reached number one in 2010.
+In the US, the single peaked at number 10 on the Billboard Mainstream Top 40 airplay chart.
+In the UK, "Do You Really Want Me" became Robyn's second-biggest hit, peaking at number 20.
 The song also peaked at number 43 in New Zealand.